hash6iron/PowaJoy/README.md

 This version is forked from original by David Carrión.
 This version is only for PS/2 and ATMEGA 328P micro (not USB implemented) to be used with ESPectrum emulator.
 See info/ folder to see information about pinout

+# POWA-JOY schematics
+This is the schematics to make a Powa-joy.
+It's an adapter DB9 to PS/2 for ESPectrum emulator on ESP32 LilyGo board.
+See (schematic.pdf)

 # DB9_2_Keyboard

 Converts DB9 joysticks button presses to keyboard scancodes